navy1978/retrorun/README.md

 ## Supported Cores (Tested)

-RetroRun has been tested and supports the following cores:<br>
+RetroRun has been tested and supports the following cores (using the retrorun.cfg you can find below):<br>

 - **Dreamcast**: [Flycast](https://github.com/flyinghead/flycast), [Flycast 2021](https://github.com/libretro/flycast)  <br>
 - **Nintendo 64**: ParaLLEl N64  <br>